chigenori053/CausalSqript/docs/CausalScript_Causal_Inference_Engine_Spec_v1.md

 ### 3.1 Causal Node Types

-Represent each “event” in CausalScript as a node in a causal graph.
+Represent each “event” in Coherent as a node in a causal graph.

 ```python
 # core/causal/causal_types.py